Garaio-REM/remcloud-message-bus-api/masterdata_context.md

 }
 ```

-### Masterdata.House.ListingInformationUpdated
+### Masterdata.Building.ListingInformationUpdated

-Listing information of a house in GARAIO REM has been updated.
+Listing information of a building in GARAIO REM has been updated.
 This message reflects such an update.

 Field | Type    | Content / Remarks
 ---|---------|---
-eventType | string  | Masterdata.House.ListingInformationUpdated
+eventType | string  | Masterdata.Building.ListingInformationUpdated
 data | hash    |
-&nbsp;&nbsp;reference | string  | unique identifier for the house; the first segment of the key is the property reference, the second is the house reference eg '1234.01'
+&nbsp;&nbsp;reference | string  | unique identifier for the building; the first segment of the key is the property reference, the second is the building reference eg '1234.01'

 #### Example